 Hygiene for Diabetic Patients

-lotion that's designed to prevent moisture loss gives diabetic skin the advantage it needs.
-We don't recommend using an occlusive such as Vaseline as this could increase the likelihood of fungal infections developing.
+Feet sweat just like any other part of the body, so they need to be treated with a foot powder or spray to help control moisture and keep skin dry.
+An advanced skin repair lotion designed to prevent moisture loss gives diabetic skin the advantage it needs.
+We don't recommend using an occlusive, such as Vaseline, as this could increase the likelihood of fungal infections developing.

 Lastly, it's essential to protect feet from the sun.
 Diabetic patients are at a higher risk for developing skin cancer, so it's important to always wear shoes and socks outdoors and to apply sunscreen to exposed areas.

 When it comes to caring for diabetic patients, foot care is always a top priority.
 By taking the necessary precautions and using the proper products, you can help to keep your patients' feet healthy and free from complications.